slatlas/atlasdocs/Mobile/Intro.md

 ﻿# Download and Install - Atlas Chem Pro

-You can download the app from both the Google Play store or from the Apple App Store.
-The app can be found in a search under Altas Chem Pro.
+You can download the app from both the Google Play store, or from the Apple App Store.
+The app can be found by searching for Altas Chem Pro.
 Once you've downloaded the app, you can proceed to the login.